rogeryeosgit/DevoProject/Notes.md

 - Working on listing saved plans, need to set up route on the server side.

+## 20 June 2020

+- plans can now be read and listed

+- Not sure why reload of plans page makes it show json instead - solved

+- Need to sort passages in plans according to date - solved

+- Plan can now be deleted

+- Solved date UTC problem, causing some bugs to current month in focus

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries